Guihenr1/TLG/README.md

 ### Project execution

-- Run in project root:
+- Run the following command in the project root directory:

 ```bash
 docker-compose up -d